Tehatta subdivision

 Tehatta subdivision is an administrative subdivision of the Nadia district in the state of West Bengal, India.

 Overview

 Nadia district is part of the large alluvial plain formed by the Ganges-Bhagirathi system.
 The plains spread southwards from the head of the delta.
 The Tehatta subdivision is topographically part of the Nadia Plain North.
 The Jalangi River forms the district/ subdivision border in the north-western part and then flows through the subdivision.
 The other important rivers are Mathabhanga and Bhairab.
-The subdivision slopes in a south-easterly direction and on the east has a long boundary with Bangladesh.
+This subdivision was part of Meherpur subdivision that slopes in a south-easterly direction and on the east has a long boundary with Bangladesh.
 The area had large forests.
 The huge influx of East Bengali refugees that took place in the district immediately after the partition of India and the steady influx ever since paved way for conversion of forest into agricultural land.

 Subdivisions

 Nadia district is divided into the following administrative subdivisions: